rusty-electron/rusty-electron.github.io/blog/_posts/2022-08-04-setting-up-cloud-folder-sync-with-rclone.md

 * In `rclone-browser`, double-click on your cloud drive and select `Mount`

     You will be asked to choose a mount point.
-Choose the empty folder you created above.
+Choose the empty folder you created in the previous step.

     If it is successful, you should see the cloud drive mounted in the folder you chose.
 You can visit the folder using your file manager and verify the contents.